 He’s an obscure player who had a couple of good moments, but unless you happened to attend one or both of those games in September 1988, you don’t remember him.
 The two most famous players most closely associated with him, Mike Young and Pascual Perez, aren’t exactly household names today either.

 The Alex Madrid error card

 The “error” on the Alex Madrid error card isn’t much of an error.
 I found two stories.
 One person claims that on the back of the card, in the upper right, there’s a period after “Leaf Inc” on one variation.
 (Leaf owned Donruss at the time.)
 Supposedly the “error” card omits the period.
-Except it’s the one without the period that’s supposedly valuable, and if someone who sells one of these even shows the back, it always has the period.
 Other people say the error is that the copyright says Leaf, not Donruss.

 Why is the Alex Madrid baseball card worth so much?

 It isn’t.
 But don’t just take my word for it.
 If you look on Ebay at the listings for the 1989 Donruss Alex Madrid, you’ll find lots of people listing the cards for thousands of dollars.
 When I pulled up the sold listings, someone managed to sell one for $110.
 And both the seller and the buyer had very little Ebay experience.
 But the second highest sale I could find was $15.
 Not fifteen thousand.
 Fifteen.
 A Lincoln and a Hamilton.

 It’s not worth thousands of dollars if no one’s paying that.
 Given the small number of people paying $15 for one, it’s not even worth that.
 If you were to offer $2.50 to the guy offering it for $25,000, he’d probably take it.
 But that’s still too much.
 The card is worth pocket change, in any condition.